FaharasNET

 For self-employed folks using percentage budgeting, save 25-30% of each payment in a tax account.
 This keeps money ready for quarterly payments while keeping your percentage budget intact.

-Quarterly Reviews Strengthen Zero Budget Accuracy
+Quarterly Reviews Enhance Zero-Based Budgeting Accuracy

 The zero-based approach is great for tax planning because it uses every dollar wisely.
 It lets you set aside exact amounts for taxes, giving you clarity that percentage budgeting might not.